okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/main/index.md

 You should now understand how to build a custom UI in your mobile application.

 When a user signs in, their profile information (stored in Okta) is made available to your application.
-It's common to use this information to update your app's UI.
-See [Get info about the user](/docs/guides/sign-into-mobile-app/get-user-info/) for the steps.
+Use this information to personalize your app's UI for the user.
+See [Get info about the user](/docs/guides/sign-into-mobile-app/-/get-user-info/) for details.